bethesirius/ChosunTruck/README.md

 ## Features
 * You can drive a vehicle without handling.
 * You can understand the principle of autonomous driving.
-* This feature only works on the expressway.
+* This feature only works on the highway.

 ## master
 OS: window 7 64bits